 We are making this change together.
-For a Finnish organization who is going to make its first international recruitment, it’s a big step.
-The language will change to English in meetings, IT systems may need to be changed or updated to support English, and documentary processes all need to cater to international needs.
-The encounter with all that newness is very exciting but also it can be a bit scary.
+For a Finnish organization that is going to make its first international recruitment, it’s a big step.
+The language will change to English in meetings, IT systems may need to be changed or updated to support English, and documentary processes must cater to international needs.
+All that is very exciting but can also be a bit scary.

 - How to Prepare Yourself For Culture Shock in Finland

 - 13 Brilliant Podcasts about Finland and Other Ways to Learn Finnish Culture

 - Is it expensive to live in Finland?
 5 examples of cost of living in Finland